bludit/docker/README.md

 To get access go with your browser to http://localhost:8000

-## Run the container and mounting a volume to persistent data
+## Run the container and mounting a volume to persist data

 ```
 mkdir ~/bludit